 The principal spokesman of American capitalism comes to the conclusion that the economic development of the United States has reached the stage where individual business in no longer adequate, where a national plan is necessary, where trusts no longer suffice, where collective thought is needed.
 Hoover is right.
 Only collectivism can banish crisis and anarchy out of American economic life.
 But neither Hoover's capitalist government nor capitalism can bring about collectivism.
+Collectivism can only be put into effect by the workers.
 Collectivism is not a remedy to eliminate the shortcomings of the capitalist system, but is the historical consummation and means of abolition of the capitalist system itself.

 The spokesmen of capitalism can recognize the truth; but they cannot go the way of the truth.
 Capitalism must advance along capitalist ways.